The ultimate guide to visiting Kent

 Nearest station: Dover Priory.

 After the White Cliffs of Dover, visit Dover Castle.
-This impressive fortress has historic highlights like secret wartime tunnels and medieval artefacts.
+This impressive fortress has historic highlights like secret wartime tunnels and medieval artefacts and reopens on 29 March.
 After that, whizz up the M20 to Leeds Castle (not in Leeds), which is picturesquely placed in the middle of a lake surrounded on all sides by forests and parklands.
+The grounds are open now and the castle opens 17 May.

 Nearest stations: Dover Priory for Dover Castle and Bearsted for Leeds Castle.